SkylineCommunications/dataminer-docs/connector-help/connector_help/NBCU_Witbe_Maestro.md

 The Witbe Maestro driver will receive notifications from the VOD Manager in the parameter with ID = 3.
 These notifications must contain the information of the assets that need to be tested.

-The driver will send a single test for each available device, and once a result is received, it is sent to the VOD Manager.
+The connector will send a single test for each available device, and once a result is received, it is sent to the VOD Manager.

-In range 1.0.1.x, the driver will receive data to monitor the current test on the device.
+In range 1.0.1.x, the connector will receive data to monitor the current test on the device.
 It will monitor the average test time per device and the time since the last test.